-During their time in Early Years, the teaching of Maths is delivered through their family group.
-This is then followed by child- initiated learning opportunities and assessed through ongoing observations and learning conversations.
-Maths opportunities are practical, physical and hands on, in order to support children’s physical development; we take every opportunity for children to engage in their learning outdoors.
+During their time in Early Years, the teaching of maths is delivered through family groups.
+This is then followed by child- initiated learning opportunities and continually assessed through ongoing observations and learning conversations.
+We have recently invested in resources to support the teaching of maths in EYFS, including Numicon.
+Maths opportunities are practical, physical and hands on in order to promote physical development.
+Pupils have access to a large, indoor and outdoor maths space in which they can immerse themselves in a variety of engaging activities.

-As children enter Year 1, the structure of ‘how’ and ‘what’ they learn begins to change, and they begin to follow the National Curriculum.
-This is the beginning of their journey into Number, Measures, Geometry and Statistics; A journey which they will remain on through to Year 6 and beyond.
+As children enter Year 1, pupils begin to follow the National Curriculum.
+This is the beginning of their journey into Number, Measures, Geometry and Statistics; a journey which they will remain on all the way through to Year 6.

-A typical Maths lesson at Billesley always starts with a hook; engaging children by creating excitement for learning through stimulating contexts.
-Teachers then begin the process of effective questioning, modelling and ongoing assessment for learning.
+First with objects (concrete), then transferred to pictorial representations (pictorial) and only then on to written methods (abstract).
 Maths is taught daily and children are given the opportunity to demonstrate their understanding and apply them independently.
-Their work is assessed each day and children are given steps to help address any gaps or provide further challenge, which enables children to make ongoing progress.
+Their work is assessed every day and children are given steps to help address any gaps or provide further challenge.

-Children are assessed at the end of each half term.
-Teachers use a broad range of assessment tools, including standard tests, weekly assessment books, daily maths books and teacher assessment.
+Children are assessed at the end of each term, using a broad range of assessment tools, including standardised tests, end of unit quizzes, daily marking of maths books and ongoing teacher assessment.
 These tools allow teachers to effectively monitor progress, target gaps in children’s understanding and provide a tailored approach to their daily practice.

 Find Us Elsewhere